 At SCHC, we assume that each adult is the author of his or her life.
 Even though we have limitations imposed on us, we’re still responsible to make decisions that dictate the quality of life we lead.
 I may be predisposed genetically to cancer or had an abusive upbringing, but this doesn’t let me off the hook for making choices.
 If I choose to blame my biology or upbringing for my miserable life, this is my choice, not a scientific fact of the universe.
 If I feel too insecure to be assertive and let others treat me as a doormat, I am making a choice to be victimized by others.

 The great psychiatrist Irvin Yalom put it this way: “Responsibility means authorship.
-To be aware of responsibility is to be aware of creating one’s own self, destiny, life predicament, feelings, and, if such be the case, one’s own suffering.”
+To be aware of responsibility is to be aware of creating one’s own self, destiny, life predicament, feelings, and if such be the case, one’s own suffering.”
 Even an individual’s unconscious is the responsibility of that person.
 As Yalom pointed out, “Whose unconscious is it?”

 Today, though, we seem to be going through a period when many people don’t believe in authorship.
 After World War II, most people got very excited about individual freedom to make choices.
 But, curiously, it didn’t last.
 Within a generation, they seemed to resign themselves that they weren’t really free to be the authors of their lives.
 What was in control of their lives were outside forces.
 We often hear this in the news today.
 We’re at the mercy of a bad economy, crime, drugs, the @!*#% government, pollution, immigrants, and, at least in the US, some mysterious faction of conspirators who are screwing us over.

-You should be aware than many experts don’t really believe we’re the authors of our lives.
+You should be aware that many experts don’t really believe we’re the authors of our lives.
 Some say that what actually controls us is society.
 Society tells us who we are and what we should do.
 Others say that what actually controls us is our brain chemistry.
 In fact, modern brain science has pointed out that we’re not even conscious of 90 percent of what we do.
-And there are some famous experiments from brain scientist Benjamin Libet, who showed our brains actually begin simple behaviors, such as bending our wrist, a half-second before we’re even conscious of the action!
+And there are some famous experiments from brain scientist Benjamin Libet, who showed our brains actually begin simple behaviours, such as bending our wrist, a half-second before we’re even conscious of the action!
 There are even some brain scientists (and philosophers) who are quite convinced there isn’t even a “me” or “I,” so there is no person who actually makes decisions!

 Still, we feel as if we’re in charge.
 And there’s a lot of research that says even if our desire to be the author of our lives turns out to be an illusion, it’s still a good thing.